verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 **Architectures:** A few simple architectures

 This regression test is *not* suitable for evaluating QoR or performance.
-It's primary purpose is to make sure the various tools do not crash/fail in the basic VTR flow.
+Its primary purpose is to make sure the various tools do not crash/fail in the basic VTR flow.

 QoR checks in this regression test are primarily 'canary' checks to catch gross degradations in QoR.
 Occasionally, code changes can cause QoR failures (e.g. due to CAD noise -- particularly on small benchmarks); usually such failures are not a concern if the QoR differences are small.